 And whilst there’s a relatively heavy loudness at times, I could hardly find fault with the production.
 Despite the frequent changes of tempi, styles, and tonality, those juicy pieces of doom feel forever flawless.
 So much so that we gave the record a few additional twirls to double-check.
 But to no avail, and this is a good thing.

 To wrap this up, it is true that the record cruises along at a short 39 minutes of airplay on five tracks only.
 But in the end, this is all good.
-First, The Fatal Shore boasts a subtle and technically high-standing intensity that is rare.
+First, The Fatal Shore boasts a rare subtle and technically high-standing intensity.
 This is not one of those records that tries to impress with insane speed and endless screaming until the doctor comes.
 Nor is it lathered in cheese, far from it.
 But one that constantly challenges you with ever-changing soundscapes, hooks, licks, and directions that nobody expected or saw coming.

 In other words, this is not your usual grind of doom delivered by a dime-a-dozen metal outfit.
 On the contrary, The Fatal Shore is proof of that sludgy, mastery flow that many search for, but few achieve.
 Down a downturned and sometimes blackened river full of shoals, reefs, and other sharply metallic dangers.
 A highly complex, but never boring piece of Extreme Metal that lumbers forward on its grey and desperate limbs until it finally reaches that terrible fatal shore.